-There are different systems in hydroponic growing method and each system has distinct equipment/s or tool/s which deviates one from the other.
-There is no telling which among the systems works best because this depends on the marijuana varieties to be grown and the preference of the grower.
+There are different hydroponic growing systems or methods and each of them has distinct equipment/s or tool/s which deviates one from the other.
+There is no telling which hydroponic grow system works best because this depends on the marijuana varieties to be grown and the preference of the grower.
 Usually, hydroponic shops offer a complete kit for the systems, but this is usually more expensive than setting–up your own.
-There is also a good chance that some of the equipments included in the kit are not suitable for your general situation so it would be a waste of money.
+There is also a good chance that some of the equipment included in the kit is not suitable for your general situation so it would be a waste of money.
 The choice really depends on your preference.
 There are outdoor and indoor hydroponic weed growing systems while there are complete hydroponic growing systems and there are also homemade hydroponic growing systems that are available for use.

 Wick Grow – you will need the reservoir, growing tray, growing medium, and thick acrylic cord to serve as the wick which draws the solution upward through capillary action.
 Just bury the top end of the wick at the bottom of the growing tray and leave the bottom end suspended at the tank.

-Top Feed – reservoir, growing tray with drainage hole, growing medium, air pump, emitters and multi-valve tube.
+Top Feed – reservoir, a growing tray with a drainage hole, growing medium, air pump, emitters, and multi-valve tube.
 The emitters are attached to the main tube and the nutrient solution is pumped up from the tank to water and feed the plants from the top, excess liquid is drained back through the drainage hole.
 This is also done for 15 minutes 3x a day.

 Always place your growing tray higher or above the reservoir.
-This is to avoid over watering and to eliminate flooding.
+This is to avoid overwatering and to eliminate flooding.
 All these hydroponic systems are ideal for amateur growers because of low maintenance requirements.
-You just need a sufficient supply of clean water with these growing equipments and you are ready to breed your own pots.
+You just need a sufficient supply of clean water with these growing equipment and you are ready to breed your own pots.